 Inside most hospitals, every department speaks a different digital language.
 This disconnect costs time, money, and sometimes outcomes.
 However, the real impact is more concrete than many realise.

 NHS Trusts waste an average of 15 to 20% of analyst time on manual data reconciliation.
 Private hospitals see 10 to 15% revenue leakage from incomplete billing data.
 Clinical teams lose 2 to 3 hours daily searching across disconnected systems.
-Meanwhile, delayed diagnostics extend the average length of stay by 0.8 days per patient.
+Meanwhile, delayed diagnostics extend average length of stay by 0.8 days per patient.

 Across both NHS Trusts and private providers, common issues include: